 4. Check out this new Bumps ‘n Bruises from Hyland’s 4 Kids.
 I was THRILLED to get it as I have a daughter who likes to turn a bump into something that might need an MRI fairly often.
 Now, I can just rub the stick on and off we all go on our day.

-As a side note, I also ADORE the teething tablets made by Hylands, and I’ve heard a lot of good stuff about their Calm Forte.
+I’ve also heard a lot of good stuff about their Calm Forte.
 I’m a believer in homeopathic medicine, and I think the good people at Hylands take children’s health and well-being very seriously.
 This stick is even made with is made of paperboard which is 90% recycled, it’s natural safe and effective.
 It’s also free of paba, phthalates, dyes, petrolatum.

 It says you should use it as soon as after the bump happens.
 The stick pushes up (kind of like a glue stick) and you just rub it on the affected area.
 It helps decrease bruising, swelling and pain in kids ages 2-12.
 The cute “splat” face on the front make it super kid-friendly!